rebels-ai/GroupEQBot/design_doc.md

             - chat id (where user is trying to pass validation)
             - user + user start validation time + user end validation time + user cancel validation time ...

+_____________________

+## SYSTEM GENERAL FLOW

+Public events - group chats with bot

+Case 1: Bot was added to the group

+event: bot was added
+action: register event in DB in BotMetadata index, status 'member'

+Case 2: Bot status was changed to admin

+event: bot was added to admins
+action1: find previous bot event for this chat in DB in BotMetadata index, update status to 'admin'
+--->
+action2: fetch existing members, register them in DB in GroupUsers index

+Case 3:

+event: bot was deleted from the group
+action: find previous bot event for this chat in DB in BotMetadata index, update status to 'left'
+    *mb add field 'active/inactive'

+Case 4:

+event: old_status - admin, new_status - member
+action: find previous bot event for this chat in DB in BotMetadata index, update status to 'member'

+questions:
+ - mb add field for "last_updated"?
+ - add field to schema bot active/inactive